hbowie/practopian-v3/commonplace-book/The Tautness of this Resonant Connection.md

 Author: Herb Bowie

 Date: 2010

+Tags: art

 Work Title: Reason to Rock: Rock Music as Art Form

 Work Type: Book

+Work Minor Title:

 Work Link: http://www.reasontorock.com

+Work Id:

+Work Pages:

 Work Rights:  Copyright 2001-2010

 Work Rights Holder:  Herb Bowie

 Publisher:  PowerSurge Publishing

 Publisher City:  Seattle

 Date Added: 2010-11-20 12:35:29 -0800

 Body:

 No matter what the form, all art seems to produce a similar sensation -- of timelessness, of implicit order, of connectedness.
 It is as if the work of art had sounded some deep note, and caused sympathetic vibration in a hidden string, a string whose one end is secured in the human heart, and from there ascends towards some unknowable summit, the existence of the termination point affirmed only by the tautness of this resonant connection.